 The Higher Education sector is facing continued challenges while the competition for world-leading talent increases, and the resources to attract them becomes further restrained.
 Furthermore, our very relationship to our work environment is changing.
 Academics, professionals and especially young people in both camps are less focused on the corporate salary package – which in any case varies minimally from university to university.
 Against this backdrop, the Employer Brand is becoming a stronger, more efficient tool for attracting high calibre people who are keen to build their careers with an institution over the long term.

 At first glance, ‘Employer Brand’ sits more naturally in the marketing and communications department, but most of the things that come together to create the overall brand of the employer sit in the purview of Human Resources.
-Through their workshop, Alex and Gin elucidated a number of small and medium sized investments which HR professionals can lead on to develop their university’s employer brand.
+Through their workshop, Alex elucidated a number of small and medium sized investments which HR professionals can lead on to develop their university’s employer brand.

 1. Gain control of your social media